Staying at the New York Athletic Club (NYAC)

 Queen Guest Room in 2022

-My tip is to book early and ask for a newly renovated room, preferably facing Central Park.
+My tip is to book early and request a newly renovated room, preferably facing Central Park.

-Compared with previous New York stays the room is spacious.
-From my window, I have an outlook onto midtown Manhattan with a glimpse of Central Park.
+The room is spacious compared to previous New York stays.
+From my window, I have an outlook onto Midtown Manhattan with a glimpse of Central Park.

 A chest of drawers with an ice bucket on top makes me smile!
-It is absolutely the sort of place where I wish I had a bottle of Champagne on ice, whilst getting ready for a night out.
-In the corner of the room is a large walk-in robe and iron and ironing board for all the proper attire you will need to bring with you!
+It is absolutely the sort of place where I wish I had a bottle of Champagne on ice while getting ready for a night out.
+In the corner of the room is a large walk-in robe, iron, and ironing board for all the proper attire you will need to bring with you!
 Bathrobes are available on request.

 Room 1806 New York Athletics Club